Kingdom of Kongo: Expansion of the slave trade

 However, as the slave trade grew in size, it came to gradually erode royal power in Kongo.
 Portuguese traders based in São Tomé began violating the royal monopoly on the slave trade, trading instead with other African states in the region.
 Portuguese merchants also began to trade goods with powerful Kongolese nobles, depriving the monarchy of tax revenue, while Portuguese priests and merchants living in the Kongo became increasingly politically active.
-New markets for slaves such as Mpanzalumbu (a rebel Kongolese province conquered by Afonso in 1526) and the Mbundu Kingdom of Ndongo also rivaled the Kongolese monopoly on the slave trade.
+New markets for slaves such as Mpanzalumbu (a rebel Kongolese province conquered by Afonso in 1526) and the Mbundu Kingdom of Ndongo also rivalled the Kongolese monopoly on the slave trade.

-In 1526, Afonso complained in correspondence to King João III of Portugal about merchants' violation of his end of the monopoly, claiming that Portuguese officials had not regulated them sufficiently, and threatened to stop the slave trade altogether.
+In 1526, Afonso complained in correspondence to King João III of Portugal about the merchants' violation of his end of the monopoly, claiming that Portuguese officials had not regulated them sufficiently, and threatened to stop the slave trade altogether.
 Afonso noted that some unscrupulous nobles were resorting to kidnapping their fellow Kongolese to supply the slave trade.
 To reform the trade, Afonso reiterated the need to follow Kongolese law and not enslave Kongolese freemen, while also establishing a board to better regulate the slave trade.
 Afonso also established a special committee to determine the legality of the enslavement of those who were being sold.

 However, the kings of Portugal eventually determined the best way to deal with the trade through the Kwanza to Ndongo was to establish their own base there.
 In 1560, again responding to a request from Angola, the Portuguese crown sent Paulo Dias de Novais as ambassador to Ndongo with the idea of settling relations with the country.
 Ngola Kiluanji was not interested in this mission, however, as it offered only baptism and diplomatic relations, while he hoped for military support.
-In 1575, Portugal would follow with a mission of conquest, also under Paulo Dias de Novais, this time to conquer the country and monopolize its slave trade.
+In 1575, Portugal would follow with a mission of conquest, also under Paulo Dias de Novais, this time to conquer the country and monopolise its slave trade.

 Royal rivalries

-King Diogo I skillfully replaced or outmaneuvered his entrenched competitors after he was crowned in 1545.
+King Diogo I skilfully replaced or outmanoeuvred his entrenched competitors after he was crowned in 1545.
 He faced a major conspiracy led by Pedro I, who had taken refuge in a church, and whom Diogo in respect of the Church's rule of asylum allowed to remain in the church.
 However, Diogo did conduct an inquiry into the plot, the text of which was sent to Portugal in 1552 which shows the way in which plotters hoped to overthrow the king by enticing his supporters to abandon him.